Skip to main content

 Green algae is one of the most common — and most frustrating — pool problems.
 It multiplies quickly in warm water, consumes chlorine, and can take over a pool in days.

-While light blooms can be shocked and brushed away, severe or recurring green algae requires a deeper solution.
-Acid washing removes the top layer of plaster where algae hide, eliminating the problem completely and giving you a fresh start.
+While light blooms can be shocked and brushed away, severe or recurring green algae typically requires chlorine washing to kill the algae itself, followed by acid washing to remove the stains and restore your pool’s clean surface.

 For homeowners in Arizona and the Phoenix metro area, Bullfrog Pool Tile Cleaning’s Pool Acid Washing service provides professional, eco-friendly acid washing to fully remedy your green pool and restore your water to a safe, crystal-clear condition.